negativetwelve/project-1/readme.md

 is meant to be run in your Rails Console (by running the command `rails console`).

+To run the Rails server, run:

+    $ rails server

+or just `rails s` for short.

+At anytime, you can run the Rails console to inspect and modify your database.
+Simply run the command:

+    $ rails console

+or just `rails c` for short.

 Fork this repository to your GitHub by clicking the `Fork` button in the top right corner.
 Then, go to your Terminal and clone the repository using the command: